kdheepak/kdheepak.github.io/content/23-technical_writing.md

     \textbf{bold}
     \textit{italic}

-These markup will format the words passed into these "functions" as **bold** and *italic* respectively.
+This markup will format the words passed into these "functions" as **bold** and *italic* respectively.
 <!-- END SLIDES -->
 There are numerous similar functions for different aspects of formatting.
-A writer can concentrate on writing, without worrying about the typesetting until later.
+This allows you to concentrate on writing, without worrying about the typesetting until later.

 The source document that contains the content is a plain text file.
 This means you can use `git` to version control the paper.